graphql-java/graphql-java-extended-validation/readme.md

 If you use directive arguments like `message : String = "graphql.validation.Size.message"` then the `ResourceBundleMessageInterpolator` class will use that as a resource bundle lookup key.
 This too is inspired by the javax.validation annotations and how they work.

 Like javax.validation, this library ships with some default error message templates but you can override them.

+# I18n Locale Support

+The validation library aims to offer Internationalisation (18N) of the error messages.
+When the validation rules run they are passed in a `java.util.Locale`.
+A `ResourceBundleMessageInterpolator` can then be used to build up messages that come from I18N bundles.

+A `Locale` should be created per graphql execution.
+However at the time of writing graphql-java does not pass in a `Locale` per request `ExecutionInput` .
+A PR exists to fix this and it will be released in v14.0.
+This library will then be updated to to take advantage of this.

+In the mean time you can work around this by having the `context`, `source` or `root` implement `graphql.validation.locale.LocaleProvider` and the library will extract a `Locale` from that.

 # Schema Directive Wiring